JonathonBartle/hello-world/README.md

 O CAPTAIN!
 MY CAPTAIN!

-    This change shows how to update code and link it to an issue
+    This change shows how to update code and link it to an issue - second attempt

     O Captain! my Captain! our fearful trip is done, The ship has weather’d every rack, the prize we sought is won,